cbleek/yawik-docker-build/README.md

 docker image
 ============

-Simple container with php7.4, composer, npm based on ubuntu 20.04.
+Simple container based on ubuntu 20.04 containing everything to run tests.
 It's used to run phpunit and behat tests.
+It Comtains:

+- php7.4
+- java
+- composer
+- npm

 Pushes to the master trigger the build of

 https://hub.docker.com/repository/docker/yawik/build